Behavioral-Health-Network/famcare-html-form-code/docs/epicc/pwepicc30dayfu.md

 ## Changelog

+- **2025-10-01**: Removes Client Declined Services from treatmntt_path_thirty_day and updates the options for client_status_thirty_day from starting with Recommending to Recommend.
+- **2025-10-01**: Reorganizes the questions to make more sense and an easier work flow.
+Adds new questions reason_not_participating_thirty_day, reason_not_attending_sud_tx_thirty_day, other_reason_not_attending_sud_tx_thirty_day, and attending_sud_tx_verfy_thirty_day.
+Creates a new function called updateTThirtyDayForm to handle the more complex conditional logic and checkhideall still handles the simple x = x logic.
+Updates the onclick and onchanges where needed.
 - **2025-08-25**: Adds HTML and JavaScript code for TiedEnrollment fix that GVT created to help join all our pathway forms together.
 -**2025-08-15**: Fixes typo in `why_not_meet_prog_eligibility_thirty_day` field name.
 Adds `why_not_meet_prog_eligibility_thirty_day`.
 Makes `intake_conducted_appt_date_thirty_day` and `why_not_meet_prog_eligibility_thirty_day` required questions.
 Updates typos in `client_status_thirty_day` and `date_transferred_reengagement_specialist_thirty_day`.
 - **2025-08-15**: Changed the `MAT_PRESCRIBED_PHYSICIAN_APPT_THIRTY_DAY` data type from varchar(30) to varchar(50) to accommodate the newly added value of 'Unable To Contact Client Or Treatment Agency', which was too long for the field.